ahmed1jilali/ANN/thesis/chapter 3/results.md

 `Scatter plot actual vs predicted throughput on the test set.`

-The concentration of of points around the diagonal line visually confirms the strong positive correlation between predicted and actual values, which is clearly supported by the $R^2$ score of 0.8198, the plot indicates that the model performs consistently across a range of throughput values.
+The concentration of points around the diagonal line visually confirms the strong positive correlation between predicted and actual values, which is clearly supported by the $R^2$ score of 0.8198, the plot indicates that the model performs consistently across a range of throughput values.
 However, a slight tendency for the spread of points to  increase at higher throughput values can be observed.

 ```
 error might be larger during periods of very high traffic